daniel-evers/test/.github/ISSUE_TEMPLATE/general-requirement.md

 # Description

 Describe the requirement here in simple and comprehensible terms.
 Keep it as brief as possible without omitting crucial details.
-For example, you can write the request in the form of a [user story](https://en.wikipedia.org/wiki/User_story).
+For example, you can write the requirement in the form of a [user story](https://en.wikipedia.org/wiki/User_story).

 Please use English at least for simple issues.
 However, you can also write in German.

 # Verification

 Explicitly list all characteristics and criteria that are to be used to verify the successful implementation of the requirement.
-Please do not use phrases such as "see above description".
+Please do not use phrases such as "see above description" or "has to fulfill the requirement".
 Instead, write down a list of verifiable characteristics, for example.
+However, it is completely legitimate and even recommended to refer to existing test specifications.

 # Dependencies